NeoGeographyToolkit/BinaryBuilder/auto_build/README.txt

 Machines:
 lunokhod1:    Master machine on which the framework starts
 centos-64-5:  Linux, 64 bit
-centos-32-5:  Linux, 32 bit
 andey:        Mac OS X 10.8
 amos:         Mac OS X 10.9
 byss:         The machine storing the obtained builds

-The hosts centos-64-5 and centos-32-5 are virtual machines on lunokhod1.
+The host centos-64-5 is a virtual machine on lunokhod1.

 ssh must be configured so that ssh connections from each machine to lunokhod1 and back, and to itself (both using its name and using